liferay-search/liferay-docs/en/user/articles/100-web-experience-management/02-authoring-content.markdown

 The primary goal of Content Management isn't to show off the flashiest new features or follow all the latest trends in design, but to provide you with the tools you need to create digital content that communicates your message clearly and effectively.
-With this in mind, @product@ offers two core approaches to help you accelerate and simplify creating and organizing content: Structured Web Content and Inline Content.
+With this in mind, @sharepoint@ offers two core approaches to help you accelerate and simplify creating and organizing content: Structured Web Content and Inline Content.